mengcius/paper2blog/README.md

 The underlying `tex2beamer.py` and `beamer2pdf.py` scripts handle the core functionality:
 - `tex2beamer.py` downloads and processes the arXiv paper using `arxiv-to-prompt`, then generates Beamer slides via OpenAI API
 - `beamer2pdf.py` compiles the LaTeX slides to PDF using pdflatex
+- `paper2blog.py` downloads and processes the arXiv paper, then generates a WeChat-style Markdown blog post

 The prompts sent to the LLM and responses are logged to `tex2beamer.log`.
 Linter output (when `--use_linter` is used) is saved to `source/<arxiv_id>/linter.log`.